agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 </br>

-Instead of having `O` of `1`, like we have before, we have `0` of `2`, and then if we had three opertions it will just be `O` of `3`.
+Instead of having `O` of `1`, like we have before, we have `0` of `2`, and then if we had three operations it will just be `O` of `3`.
 But overall it's still a **_flat line_**, and this is something we're going to get into later on.
 But when it comes to constant time we don't care about the nitty gritty `O` of `1`, `O` of `2`, or `O` of `3`, or `O` of `100`.
 We round this down to just simply